YipinXiong/vue-notes/vue_notes.md

-To avoid interfering our main Vue instance, vue `components` defines its inner `data` property as a function that will return a new object:
+To avoid interfering our main vue instance, vue `components` defines its inner `data` property as a function that will return a new object:

  ```javascript
 Vue.component('my-cmp', {